soleilpqd/TrainStation2Calc/README.md

 # TrainStation2Calc

-Simple resource calculator to play TrainStation2
+Simple resources calculator to play TrainStation2.

-This is my practice for Flutter and also a tool for my game.
+This is my Flutter practice and also a personal tool to play TrainStation2.

+Data and icons origin: [trainstation-2-players-guide.fandom.com](https://trainstation-2-players-guide.fandom.com/wiki/Factories).